starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 ------

 ### Forfeit Matches
 The winner of a bracket picks any of the losing opponent's parts to add to his set of custom parts for possible use in later matches.
-This play style suits Double-Elimination Tournaments*.
+This play style suits Double-Elimination Tournaments⋆.

 ⋆ A base set is 1:1:1, any additional parts are the spare parts.